-Worship at the Cathedral is mostly traditional in style as the majority of our services are from the Book of Common Prayer (1962) (BCP), though at the 9:15 service on Sundays, and on two weekdays, we use the contemporary rite (page 185) from the Book of Alternative Services (1985) (BAS).
+Worship at the Cathedral is mostly traditional in style as the vast majority of our services are from the Book of Common Prayer (1962) (BCP), though at the 9:15 service on Sundays we use the contemporary rite (page 185) from the Book of Alternative Services (1985) (BAS).
 More details appear below.
 If you would like to contribute to worship at the Cathedral by volunteering during services, please contact the Cathedral Office.

 Regular Sunday Services are as follows (year-round).
 Please consult the Calendar page for schedule deviations.